-Inner edge stays at the ISCO (6M) — that's physics, not a setting.
+Inner edge sits at the ISCO — physics, not a setting.
+Its radius tracks the black-hole spin a★ (6M when non-spinning, down to ~1.24M near extremal).

 A lensed, Doppler-beamed, gravitationally-redshifted companion star spirals in and is swallowed by the hole.
 As it nears the horizon its light bends around the shadow, beams brighter on the approaching side and reddens (gravitational redshift).
 “Drop it in” plunges it now.